-Most soil-improving strategies work slowly over several years, although some produce results sooner.
-In contrast, management practices that degrade soil are often apparent immediately.
-For example, working your soil when it is too wet will compact the soil and degrade its structure.
+Most soil-improving strategies work slowly over several years.
+In contrast, management practices that degrade soil are often immediately apparent.
+Working soil when it is too wet will quickly compact it and degrade its structure.
+Degraded soils do not absorb precipitation as quickly or hold as much, which leads to increased ponding and runoff of excess water when it rains.

 Strategies to increase organic matter content include:

-Spreading manure or letting livestock deposit their own manure in well-managed pastures.
+- Spreading manure or letting livestock deposit manure in well-managed pastures.

-Reducing tillage, because plowing breaks down soil aggregation and accelerates organic matter loss.
+- Reducing tillage.
+Plowing breaks down soil aggregation and hastens organic matter loss.

 Table of Contents